21–23 June 2018

 • “survey” embraces any organized collection of information, whether sociological or cartographic.

 Preference will be given to proposals that address two or more of the symposium’s three keywords.
 Preferred topics therefore include, but are by no means limited to,

 • thematic mapping, whether of the natural and social worlds, or both (as in the case of intersections of ethnographic and climatic mapping)

 • intelligence mapping

-Contributions must be original and not represent published work.
-Contributions will be evaluated according to their quality, significance, and relevance to the symposium's keywords.
+Contributions must be original and not substantially represent previously published work.
+Contributions will be evaluated according to their quality, significance, and relevance to the symposium’s keywords.

 Contributions might be individual paper presentations, coordinated panels or round table discussions, or poster presentations.
 We are especially interested in innovative panel structures that encourage interaction among participants.
 Individuals can submit only one proposal for a paper or poster presentation, but it is permitted for a paper or poster presenter to also participate in a round table or other innovative special session.

 Please note that the language of the symposium will be English.

 • email address

 • note: if proposing a panel, please submit one proposal for the entire panel and proposals for each of the individual papers in a single document; a round-table discussion will likely require a single proposal